mjenquine/GA-SEIR-Course/unit_3/w08d03/homework/README.md

 1. Make one button add the points to the score and the other to subtract points from the score (just add or subtract 1 point - using the points value from jService is Hungry for More)

 1. Add a little style and color to your app.
+If you've spent less than 4 hours on the homework- give it portfolio quality styling.

 # Hungry for More?